hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 records.

 TODO: discuss the authoritative overhead of needing to find the right range for new random strings coming in.
+Note white-lies online signing differences.

 ## Salt